Last Updated on

-Some hypoallergenic dogs shed and some are non-shedding.
-For those who suffer from allergies, it’s not the fur that causes the allergies, it’s the dander; the fur is just the transmitter.
-So when searching for a hypoallergenic dog, it’s essential to find one who has low-to-no shedding or has minimal dander.
+For allergy sufferers, it’s not the fur or hair that causes an allergic reaction, it’s the dander; the fur is just the transmitter.
+So, when searching for a dog when you have alergies, it’s essential to find one who has low-to-no shedding or has minimal dander.

-We love the Bichon Frise due to their cheerful yet sensitive nature, making it perfect for families with small children.
-The Bichon Frise stands between 9 to 11 inches tall, and they typically weigh between 3 to 5 kg.
+We love the Bichon Frise due to their cheerful yet sensitive nature, making them perfect for families with small children.
+They are also relatively easy to train due to their intelligence.

-The Toy Poodle is one of the three size variants of Poodles.
-Being the smallest variant of them all, Toy Poodles are generally well-loved due to their goofiness and small stature.
+The Toy Poodle is one of the three size variants of Poodles, and is the smallest of the bunch.
+Toy Poodles are well-loved due to their goofiness and small stature.

 Being hypoallergenic, the Toy Poodle is perfect for homes whose occupants might have allergies.

-One might be mistaken the Coton de Tulear for a Bichon Frise since they both have the same color for their coat.
+One might mistake the Coton de Tulear for a Bichon Frise since they both have the same color for their coat.
 However, both dogs share a similarity in the sense that both of them are small hypoallergenic dogs.

 Owners love the Coton de Tulear due to their playful and cute outlook, which warms many hearts.
 Their sweet yet clownish personality means that there will not be a lack of entertainment in your house if you get them as a pet.

-The Chinese Crested can be born with or without hair.
-Both are remarkably unique, and as a bonus, both breeds are hypoallergenic!
+If you want a show-stopping dog, look no further than The Chinese Crested.
+The Chinese Crested can be born with or without hair, giving them a remarkably unique appearance!
+And as a bonus, both breeds are hypoallergenic!